-Our nation’s schools are full of students who possess a desire to go to college and the willingness to work hard, but many of them do not truly have the opportunity to be college-ready.
+Our nation’s schools are full of students who desire to go to college and are willing to work hard, but many do not have the opportunity to be college-ready.
 These are often the students who will be the first in their families to attend college and are from groups traditionally underrepresented in higher education.
-AVID Secondary equips teachers and schools with what they need to help these students succeed on a path to college and career success.
+AVID Secondary equips teachers and schools with what they need to help these students succeed in college and their career.

 To address this need, AVID has developed the AVID Elective course.
-For one period a day, students receive the additional academic, social, and emotional support that will help them succeed in their school’s most rigorous courses.
+Students receive additional academic, social, and emotional support for one period a day to help them succeed in their school’s most rigorous courses.

 What does an AVID classroom look like?

 No one can predict the future, but all students can be prepared to thrive in the world that awaits them.
 With the appropriate postsecondary preparation and a focus on soft skills that businesses need, AVID students are ready to shape their path and change our world.

 LET STUDENTS DRIVE